jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 28\.
 What happens after Fluid Attacks reports a vulnerability?

 Once `Fluid Attacks` reports a vulnerability, the main objective for developers is to eliminate it.
-Through `ASM`, a client company’s developers can access first-hand detailed information regarding a vulnerability in order to plan and execute corrective measures to remove it from the application.
+Through `ARM`, a client company’s developers can access first-hand detailed information regarding a vulnerability in order to plan and execute corrective measures to remove it from the application.